jackrobertscott/authpack-client-190806/documents/api/Providers.md

 Options.

 - id `string`: id of the provider to update.
-- name `string`: the providers name.
+- meta `object?`: developer assigned attributes.
-- tag `string`: a unique code for provider.
+- name `string?`: the providers name.
-- client `string`: the oauth client id.
+- tag `string?`: a unique code for provider.
-- secret `string`: the oauth client secret.
+- client `string?`: the oauth client id.
-- redirect `string`: the oauth redirect url.
+- secret `string?`: the oauth client secret.
-- scopes `string`: the oauth scopes which are required.
+- scopes `string?`: the oauth permissions which are required.
-- data `object?`: developer assigned attributes.
+- redirect `string?`: the oauth redirect url.

 Returns.